zarf-dev/proposals/0019-refactor-image-operations/README.md

 existing tests to make this code solid enough prior to committing the changes necessary to implement this proposal.

-Since image pulling and pushing is a core functionality of Zarf, most of the end to end tests will, by nature, test image pulling and pushing.
-Still, there should be a test to ensure a package built with a prior version of Zarf is able to push of all it's images successfully.
+Since image pulling and pushing is a core functionality of Zarf most of the end to end tests will, by nature, test image pulling and pushing.

+Packages created with an older version of Zarf must deploy fine using a newer version of Zarf.
+See [Version Skew Strategy](#version-skew-strategy)

 Additionally, the image push should have unit tests, and the image pull unit tests should be improved.